yfxie/jekpack/docs/src/common-questions.md

 page_name: Common Questions
 ---

+**Have any example built with Jekpack?**

+The documentation site you are reading is built with Jekpack. see [the source code](https://github.com/yfxie/jekpack/tree/master/docs).

 **How can I include the output CSS and JS files?**

 As previously mentioned, only files named `main.js` or `main.scss` will be considered entry files.